yorkie/tensorflow-nodejs/README.md

 ### Neural networks

-In this module, it implements the following alogrithms for represents neural networks.
+In this module, it implements the following algorithms for representing neural networks.

 - [x] `softmax` Computes softmax activations.
 - [x] `l2loss` L2 Loss, Computes half the L2 norm of a tensor without the `sqrt`.